One, Two, Three Strikes, He Wins!

 Beware of Schemes when Making a Choice

-He encourages us to beware of the schemes of deceit; while persecution is real, He brings us always closer because separation breaks His heart, but He knows us so well and wants us to seek Him first.
+He encourages us to beware of the schemes of deceit; while persecution is real, He brings us closer because separation breaks His heart, but He knows us so well and wants us to seek Him first.

 God gives coaching for the win, telling us there will be stringent tests on what He is sharing.
 He allows the completion of acts for others through us.
-The remarkable thing is our Father chooses us when we don’t want Him.
+The remarkable thing is our Father chooses us when we don't want Him.
 When we hide or run from that which is hard, He gets closer still.
-When we separate in body and or mind, He holds our heart in the dormant state to rest it up for the new inning.
+When we separate body and mind, He holds our heart in the dormant state to rest it up for the new inning.

 You're Gonna Be Okay